 When paid to tax residents, directors’ fees and fees to members of other statutory bodies of Czech companies are taxed under the payroll administration rule.
 All resident and non-resident directors from EU member states and other countries from the European Economic Area may, however, file the tax return when they utilise their personal tax deduction(s).

 There is no separate capital gains tax in the Czech Republic.
-Capital gains constitute part of the aggregate individual income tax base subject to progressive personal income tax rates depending on the overall level of gross income.
+Capital gains constitute part of the aggregate individual income tax base subject to progressive PIT rates depending on the overall level of gross income.

 Gains on the sale of property are exempt if the individual has owned the property for longer than the specified time limit.

 The main time limits are as follows:

 - Three years for direct ownership of securities (such as shares of a joint stock company). *

 - Five years for shares in other companies not represented by a security.

 - Two years for one’s personal residence used for living immediately prior to the sale (five years for real estate in other cases - purchased until 2020).

 - One year for cars, ships, and planes.